-TAX CONSEQUENCES

-Provided that as intended, the Scheme is a tax-free exchange, your aggregate tax basis in ANZ NOHC Shares or ANZ NOHC ADSs that you receive will equal your carryover tax basis (generally the price you paid for your ANZ Shares or ANZ ADSs prior to implementation of the Scheme).

-Subject to the PFIC rules discussed in section 8.5, if you are a US holder, you will generally recognise a capital gain or loss for United States federal income tax purposes equal to the difference between the amount that you receive and your tax basis, determined in respect of the disposal of your ANZ NOHC Shares or ANC NOHC ADSs.
+TAX RESIDENT AND TAXING JURISDICTION TAX CONSEQUENCES MORE INFORMATION United States Provided that as intended, the Scheme is a tax-free exchange, your aggregate tax basis in ANZ NOHC Shares or ANZ NOHC ADSs that you receive will equal your carryover tax basis (generally the price you paid for your ANZ Shares or ANZ ADSs prior to implementation of the Scheme).
+Section 8.5(c)(1)(B) Subject to the PFIC rules discussed in section 8.5, if you are a US holder, you will generally recognise a capital gain or loss for United States federal income tax purposes equal to the difference between the amount that you receive and your tax basis, determined in respect of the disposal of your ANZ NOHC Shares or ANC NOHC ADSs.